UT-Austin-RPL/Ditto/index.markdown

 src="./src/pipeline.png" style="width:100%;"> </a></td>
 </tr> </tbody> </table>

-<table width=800px><tr><td> <p align="justify" width="20%">Model architecture of Ditto.
-The inputs are point cloud observations before and after interaction.
+<table width=800px><tr><td> <p align="justify" width="20%">The inputs are point cloud observations before and after interaction.
 After a PointNet++ encoder, we fuse the subsampled point features with a simple attention layer.
 Then we use two independent decoders to propagate the fused point features into two sets of dense point features, for geometry reconstruction and articulation estimation separately.
 We construct feature grid/planes by projecting and pooling the point features, and query local features from the constructed feature grid/planes.
 Conditioning on local features, we use different decoders to predict occupancy, segmentation and joint parameters with respect to the query points.  </p></td></tr></table>
 <br>

 <hr>